 - Only apply herbicides at proper rates and for the site conditions or land usage specified on the label.
 Follow all label directions and wear recommended personal protective equipment (PPE).

-- Continue to monitor treatment sites areas for missed and newly-germinated.
+- Continue to monitor treatment sites for missed and newly-germinated seeds or regrowth.
 Seeds have a short dormancy and low seed-bank viability, so you should see germination rates decline quickly after the first treatment year if the seed source has been removed.

 - Selective herbicides are preferred over non-selective herbicides when applying in a grassy area.